r-hub/blog/content/post/2020-07-27-js-r/index.md

 The `package`, `src`, and `script` or `stylesheet` arguments work together to locate the dependency's resources: `htmlDependency()` finds the `package`'s installation directory (i.e. `inst/`), then finds the directory specified by `src`, where the `script` (`.js`) and/or `stylesheet` (`.css`) files are located.
 The `src` argument can be a named vector or a single character of the directory in your package's `inst` folder.
 If `src` is named, the `file` element indicates the directory in the `inst` folder, and the `href` element indicates the URL to the containing folder on a remote server, like a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

 To ship dependencies in your package, copy the dependencies into a sub-directory of `inst` in your package (but not `inst/src` or `inst/lib`, these are reserved directory names[^1]).
-As long as the dependencies are a reasonable size, it's best to include the dependencies in your R package so that an internet connection isn't strictly required.
+As long as the dependencies are a reasonable size[^2], it's best to include the dependencies in your R package so that an internet connection isn't strictly required.
 Users who want to explicitly use the version hosted at a CDN can use [shiny::createWebDependency()](https://shiny.rstudio.com/reference/shiny/1.4.0/createWebDependency.html).

 Finally, it's important that the HTML dependency be provided by a *function* and not stored as a variable in your package namespace.
 This allows htmltools to correctly locate the dependency's files once the package is installed on a user's computer.
 By convention, the function providing the dependency object is typically prefixed with `html_dependency_`.